 Certain items require special shipping considerations.
-For instance, the U.S. Post Office provides lists of items that cannot be shipped domestically or internationally.
+For instance, the U.S. Post Office lists items that cannot be shipped domestically or internationally.

 Hazardous goods and materials can be shipped, but special handling is required.
 Further, there are prohibitions about shipping certain items to certain countries.

-Data privacy has become a huge concern and both federal and state governments have passed laws to protect consumers.
-Of special concern is the privacy of children.
+Data privacy has become a considerable concern, and both federal and state governments have passed laws to protect consumers.
+Of particular concern is the privacy of children.
 If your online business markets to children, you need to be aware of the Children's Online Privacy Protection Act.

 Starting an Online Business?
 Get Legal Help

 Your business idea may be perfect for an online business.
 For answers to frequently asked questions about business formation, please visit FindLaw's do-it-yourself section, or contact a local business and commercial attorney for guidance and advice on forming an online business.